BitskiCo/example-dapp-game/README.md

 The app will be compiled into the `./dist` directory.
 You should be able to simply drop these assets on any standard web server to host.

+## Token Metadata

+ERC721 tokens support various metadata by providing a URL for the token that includes structured information in json.
+This is stored on the blockchain when each token is minted.
+Update the `tokenURIBaseURL` value in webpack.config.js to provide a valid url if you would like to use this functionality.

 ## Modifying the Smart Contract

 The backend of our dapp is a contract on Ethereum.
 The code of this contract is located in [contracts](contracts/).